fix8mt/fix8pro_example/README.md

 which will show incremental changes to a simulated order book, top of book and full market depth.
 - From the client, press `l<enter>` to logout and shutdown, `q<enter>` to shutdown and `x<enter>` to just exit

-## Order Mode
+## Securities
-This is the default mode for the client and server.
-After the client logs in and establishes a normal session, it will begin to send `NewOrderSingle` order messages from a randomly selected symbol.
-The default symbol set is hard coded in the application (the static `Instrument` table is show below).
+The default set of secutities used in both order and market data modes are hard coded in the application (the static `Instrument` table is show below).
 The values for each symbol are a reference price and the maximum quantity that can be ordered:
 ```cpp
 const Instruments SimpleSession::_staticdata
 {